InstituteforDiseaseModeling/synthpops/docs/households.rst

 =======================

 The :term:`household contact layer` represents the pairwise connections between household members.
-The population in generated within this layer, not as a separate pool of people.
+The population is generated within this contact layer, not as a separate pool of people.

 As locations, households are special in the following ways: